ctx/ws-session/README.md

 Window Manager
 --------------
-* To use the tests (make test) you have to set the variable S_DEFAULT_TAG in the file ws-session.rc (in the git repo) to the tag you want to run the tests from.
+* To use the tests (make test) you have to set the variable S_DEFAULT_TAG in the file test/test-lib-wm.sh to the tag you want to run the tests from.

-* Copy lib/wm/is-wm-running.sh to your lib/wm folder and add a test for your wm.
+* Copy wm/is-wm-running.sh to your lib/wm folder and add a test for your wm.
-  The function should echo the name of your wm if it's running and nothing else.
+  The function should echo something if it's running and nothing if not.

-* Create a new file lib/wm/examplewm.sh with the functions:
+* Create a new file wm/examplewm.sh with the functions:

 ```bash
 # returns current tag